RemyRanger/go-etl-csv/README.md

 Copy /config/certs/ into $home/.config/api-go/

 Update config file with your paths and db params.
+Init database tables with sql script in /config/initDb.sql

 # generate documentation